Droslj/scRNA-seq-pancreatic-islets-P/README.md

 *Possible Conclusion*<br>
 This shows evidence of beta cell dysfunction.<br>
 <br>
-(2) Regulatory Flip -> Epigenetic regulators (EHMT1 and EHMT2), almost undetectable under normal conditions, exhibit significant increase in treated cell population.<br>
+(2) Epigenetic upregulation (EHMT1 and EHMT2) --> significant increase in treated cell population.<br>
 <br>
 *Possible Conclusion*<br>
-Metabolic stress triggers epigenetic regulators (G9a and GLP), which then act as brakes on the islet's functional genes like Insulin.<br>
+Metabolic stress triggers epigenetic regulators (G9a and GLP), which then act as brakes on functional genes like Insulin.<br>
 <br>

 ### 2.2.2 Exocrine cell response to metabolic stress